rkcosner/rkcosner.github.io/index.markdown

 <center>
 <p align="justify">
 Hi, my name is Ryan K. Cosner.
-I'm an  <a href="https://engineering.tufts.edu/me/people/faculty/ryan-cosner"> Assistant Professor</a> at Tufts University (starting in January 2026).
+I'm an  <a href="https://engineering.tufts.edu/me/people/faculty/ryan-cosner"> Assistant Professor at Tufts University</a> (starting in January 2026).
 Before coming to Tufts I earned my Ph.D. from Caltech, my B.S. from UC Berkeley, and worked with the Autonomous Vehicle Research Group at Nvidia.
 </p>

 <p align="justify">